 Garnish the antipasto pasta salad with fresh chopped parsley and enjoy!

 - Don't overcook the pasta!
 The pasta will continue to soak up the dressing as the antipasto pasta salad sits, so especially if you'll be enjoying this salad a few hours or a day after you make it, just cook the pasta until al dente.

 - Feel free to switch up the ingredients based on your personal preferences!
 You could nix the olives and add more artichoke hearts or salami.
-You could add sun dried tomatoes instead of fresh.
-You could even add sopressata instead of regular salami.
+You could add sun-dried tomatoes instead of fresh.
+You could even add soppressata instead of regular salami.
 Customize this salad based on the flavors your family enjoys most!

 - The 16 Best Pasta Salad Recipes for Hosting

 - Kale Caesar Pasta Salad

 This post was originally published in August of 2018.
 It was updated in April of 2019 to include helpful tips and process shots showing you exactly how to make the best Antipasto Pasta Salad every single time!Print

 Simple Antipasto Pasta Salad